 The Lazy Tour of Two Idle Apprentices

 Scanned images and text by Philip V. Allingham.
-[You may use these images without prior permission for any scholarly or educational purpose as long as you (1) credit the photographer and (2) link your document to this URL in a web document or cite the Victorian Web in a print one.]
+[You may use these images without prior permission for any scholarly or educational purpose as long as you (1) credit the person who scanned them and (2) link your document to this URL in a web document or cite the Victorian Web in a print one.]

 Bibliography

 Dickens, Charles.
 Christmas Books.
 The Charles Dickens Library Edition.
 18 vols.
 London: Educational Book Co., 1910.
-VIII.
+Vol. VIII.

 Created 10 August 2013